Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

 -  `constructor` : Try to find a constructor `c` (from some Inductive definition in the current environment) that can be applied to solve the current goal.
 If one is found, behave like `apply c`

+- `all: ` : run tactic on all remaining goals.
+Useful when running chained tactics with `;`. example: `all: unfold not; intros. inversion H`